The Zarankiewicz problem on tripartite graphs: Proof of Theorem 1.3

-In this section we deal with the case (i) of \cref{lem:initialconfig}: $G$ contains a constant density subgraph $H = (A, B; E)$ of booster edges.
-The following is a density increment type result.
-It shows that if $G$ is $K_{t, t, t}$-free and every edge $ab$ of $H$ has codegree at most some bound $d$, then $H$ has a subgraph $H'$, still of constant density, in which all edges have codegree $\cO(d \cdot \abs{B}^{-1/t^2} + n^{1 - 1/t})$.
-This may be iterated (\cref{lem:denseboosterwin}) until the codegree of all the edges in the subgraph is $\cO(n^{1 - 1/t})$.
+We will prove this using the following ``density increment'' result.
+It shows that if $G$ is $K_{t, t, t}$-free and every edge $ab$ of $H$ has codegree at most some bound $d$, then $H$ has a subgraph $H'$, still of constant density, in which all edges have codegree $\cO(d \cdot \abs{A}^{-1/t^2} + n^{1 - 1/t})$.
+This will be iterated until the codegree of all the edges in the subgraph is $\cO(n^{1 - 1/t})$.
 However, every edge of $H$ is a booster and so has codegree $\Omega(n^{1 - 1/t})$ by \cref{lem:booster}.
-Provided the constants are chosen correctly this gives a contradiction and so $G$ must contain $K_{t, t, t}$.
+Provided the constants are chosen correctly this gives a contradiction and so $G$ must contain $K_{t, t, t}$, which proves \cref{lem:denseboosterwin}.